kafkesc/ksunami/README.md

 [![Build + Test](https://github.com/kafkesc/ksunami/actions/workflows/build+test.yml/badge.svg)](https://github.com/kafkesc/ksunami/actions/workflows/build+test.yml)

-## Why?
+## :grey_question: Why?

 Ksunami is a command line tool to produce volumes of (dummy) records against a [Kafka](https://kafka.apache.org/) cluster.

-If you are experimenting with scalability and latency against your Kafka consumer applications, and are looking for ways to reproduce uneven, _exceptional_ traffic patterns (i.e. _"spikes"_).
+If you are experimenting with scalability and latency against Kafka, and are looking for ways to reproduce a continues flow of records, following a very specific traffic pattern that repeats periodically, **Ksunami** is the tool for you.

-For example, imagine your cluster normally receives a steady, stable amount of traffic (ex.
-1,000 records/sec, equivalent to ~1MB/sec); but once a week you receive a spike that peaks at 100,000 records/sec (~102MB/sec). **How can you reproduce such a scenario on demand, so you can improve your system?**

-Ksunami offers a way to setup the production of records, expressing the scenario as a sequence of "phases" that repeat continuously until the process is interrupted.
+Ksunami offers a way to set up the production of records, expressing the scenario as a sequence of "phases" that repeat indefinitely.

-## Features
+## :bulb: Features

-* Production described in 4 "phases": `min`, `up`, `max` and `down`
+* Production described in 4 "phases" that repeat in circle: `min`, `up`, `max` and `down`
-* All phases are configurable in terms of _seconds_ (duration) and _records per second_
+* All phases are configurable in terms of _seconds_ (duration) and _records per second_ (workload)
-* `up` and `down` transitions are also configured as curves (ex. `linear`, `ease-in`, `spike-out`, ...)
+* `up` and `down` can be one of many transitions, each with a specific "shape" (ex. `linear`, `ease-in`, `spike-out`, ...)
-* Records key and payload are configurable, with fixed, from-file and randomly-generated values
+* Records `key` and `payload` are configurable with fixed, from-file and randomly-generated values
 * Records headers can be added to each record
-* Fully configurable Kafka producer, including the partitioner
+* Kafka producer is fully configurable, including selecting a partitioner

-## Install
+## Get started

+### Cargo install

+TODO

+### Manually

+TODO

 ## Core concepts

 ### :traffic_light: The 4 phases

+TODO

 ### :roller_coaster: Transitions

-### Key and Payload content
+TODO

 ## Usage

-To begin, start with `ksunami -h` or `ksunami --help` for the short and long versions of the usage instructions: go ahead, I'll wait.
+To begin, start with `ksunami -h` or `ksunami --help` for the short and long versions of the usage instructions.
+_Go ahead, I'll wait!_.

 ### :wrench: Configuring the Producer

-Additional to the obvious `-b,--brokers` for the bootstrap brokers, and `--client-id` for the client identifier, it's possible to fine tune the Provider via `--partitioner` and `-c,--config`.
+Additional to the obvious `-b, --brokers` for the bootstrap brokers, and `--client-id` for the client identifier, it's possible to fine tune the Provider via `--partitioner` and `-c, --config`.

 Possible values for the `--partitioner` argument are: